 - Technology: As you can probably imagine, it’s important to ensure you have the right infrastructure to support donations, advanced segmentation, e-mailing those segments, tracking gifts and pulling reports to capture progress.
 For NMSU, the infrastructure for tracking matching gift expectations was crucial.
 We created a short gift agreement or funding agreement with matching money language included.
 We entered all gifts with an appeal code in our nonprofit fundraising software.
 That appeal code then became the driver in our reports which allowed us to tie various pieces of the campaign together and see our final results.
 We also built a giving page to promote the Giving Tuesday campaign, created segments out of donor and alumni databases and e-mailed those segments with links to that giving page.
 Our biggest takeaway: make it all connect.

 - Teamwork: Teamwork makes the dream work; it might sound cheesy, but it’s true!
 NMSU would not have had its Giving Tuesday results without serious collaboration.
-We partnered with local businesses, partnered with local government officials to proclaim December 1, 2015 #GivingTuesday at NMSU Day and celebrated these partnerships, our team and donors throughout the day.
+In 2015, we partnered with local businesses and local government officials to proclaim December 1, 2015 #GivingTuesday at NMSU Day and celebrated these partnerships, our team and donors throughout the day.
 One of the best ways we created an exciting team atmosphere was with our campaign headquarters.
 We had the “thank you” call center, a photo booth, entertainment by student groups and an hourly dollar announcement set up in our student union.
 All in all, the teamwork was stellar; however, we did have one key learning that when it comes to our internal planning committee structure, there is such a thing as too many cooks in the kitchen.
 Be sure you have a structured planning committee with key contributors and stakeholders, only.
 Our biggest takeaway: Your team doesn’t have to be big, but it better be mighty.

-- Thank You’s: Last but not least, at NMSU, we prioritized stewardship on Giving Tuesday.
+- Thank Yous: Last but not least, at NMSU, we prioritized stewardship on Giving Tuesday.
 On the day of the event, we made personal phone calls, created handwritten cards and send e-mails to thank our donors and participants.
 We kept the Giving Tuesday branding, even with our stewardship efforts by placing Giving Tuesday stickers on receipts and customizing all of our thank you notes and letters.
 It was important for us to remember that “thank yous” should be personal; we thanked first time donors differently than we thanked major gift donors, for example.
 Our biggest takeaway: Send personal and sincere gratitude on Giving Tuesday.

 Get nonprofit articles, best practice advice, fundraising ideas and invaluable industry reports and webinars delivered for free!